Frequently Asked Questions

 What about Spring 2021?

-At this time, CYA plans for a regular-duration semester in Spring 2021, which is longer than 90 days; therefore, students will still need a student visa to participate in the Spring semester.
+At this time, CYA plans for a regular-duration semester in Spring 2021, which is longer than 90 days; therefore, students will need a student visa to participate in the Spring semester.
 This process typically begins in the fall before the student goes abroad.
-Spring students can expect more information about this to be available later this summer.
+Spring 2021 students can expect more information about this to be available later this fall.

 What changes have already been made to the Fall 2020 semester?

 : CYA has decided to implement a date change for the Fall 2020 semester.
-Dates are now September 21 - December 18, 2020, so that most of our students will not be required to obtain a visa if they plan to stay in Europe just under the 90-day Schengen tourist visa limit.
+Dates are now September 21 - December 18, 2020.
 This adjusted schedule will still preserve the required number of contact hours and the overall richness & quality of the CYA experience.

 : CYA will also issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).